-We are a busy, busy culture.
-There are so many reasons that we don’t rest: we don’t think we have time, we have to keep up with all of our various roles and responsibilities, we have a fear of falling behind or being passed over, we can’t say “no”, and on and on and on.
+There are so many reasons we don’t rest: we think we don’t have time, we think we have to keep up with all of our roles at all times, we fear falling behind or being passed over, we can’t say no.

-Saying “no” to busy-ness and crazy schedules and an overcommitted life is hard.
+Saying no to busy, to crazy schedules and an overcommitted life is hard.
 It’s counter-cultural.

-In my family, we might do alright for awhile if we have really hard and fast boundaries in place, but when we loosen the reins and begin to let events and obligations creep in on our time, it is incredibly easy to find ourselves suddenly overwhelmed and exhausted.
+In my family, we might do alright for awhile when we have hard-and-fast boundaries in place, but when we loosen the reins and let events and obligations creep in on our time, we find ourselves “suddenly” overwhelmed.

-And then we have to go back to the beginning again, clearing space in our schedules, as well as our minds and hearts.
+We have to go back to the beginning again, and clear space in both our schedules and our minds and hearts.

 Saying yes to rest means we have to say no to other things—even other good things.
 But that’s okay.